-Library Resources and Opening Hours
+The “Evlagon Institute for Cretan Jewish Studies”: Resources and Opening Hours

 The History and Holdings of the Library

-The library of Etz Hayyim Synagogue evolved from the personal library of Nikos (Nicholaos) Stavroulakis.
-In its original form it was made up of books and off-prints of articles and monographs concerning the Jews in the western Ottoman Empire: either Romaniote or Sephardi.
-Of special and parallel importance were books concerning Christianity and Islam as well as a considerable number of books on Byzantine and Ottoman art and architecture.
-The collection also includes monographs on general Jewish history and also many volumes on related subjects such as theology, mysticism, and political identity as well as a collection of some 250 CDs of music – liturgical and secular – of both the Romaniote and Sephardi traditions.
+Etz Hayyim’s library evolved from the personal reference collection of Nikos Stavroulakis, the founding Director of Etz Hayyim Synagogue.
+In its original form, his collection comprised books, off-prints of articles and monographs concerning the Jews in the western Ottoman Empire, both Romaniote or Sephardi.
+Of special importance were his books on Christianity and Islam, as well as Byzantine and Ottoman art and architecture.
+The collection also includes monographs on general Jewish history and volumes on related subjects such as theology, mysticism, and political identity.
+There are also some 250 CDs of music, liturgical and secular, of the Romaniote and Sephardi traditions.

 In 2000, Nikos’ personal reference collection was relocated to the synagogue where it could be properly catalogued and added to with funding provided by private donors.
 Unfortunately, a considerable number of these books and monographs were destroyed or rendered unusable due to the two arson attacks in 2010 during which the synagogue’s archive containing documentation of the mid- to late 1990s renovation along with original records of the pre-1944 Jewish community were destroyed.
 Etz Hayyim was then offered the current library premises by the Archaeological Authority in Hania through the assistance of its then-Director, Michael Andreanakis, and numerous damaged books were restored by specialised staff.